This article was originally published in October 2017 and was last updated in September 2018.

 It’s important to note that during my prep for a gig that I make a clone of music from my everyday laptop over to my gig laptop using Carbon Clone Copier (CCC) for Mac but almost any quality file-level cloning application will work.
 For me, it’s easier to work on my everyday laptop and only break out the gig laptop for gigs.
-This means cloning the entire Serato directory which also contains all my music.
+This means cloning the entire VDJ/Serato directory which also contains all my music.
 In the past, I used to use external hard drives which I cloned.
 I found it easier to just maintain my library on the laptop itself (and gives me incredible SSD speeds and lightning cloning speeds as well).
 When I am done my gig I sync back over to my working laptop so I get all the history, any changes to music, every change.
 This helps keep everything in sync between both laptops.

 Scenarios / Resolutions

 Laptop fails to boot / Bring out the second laptop

-Serato crashes during gig / Play emergency mix on Ui16.
-Reboot and test Serato.
-If crash again, transitions to the backup laptop.
+VDJ/Serato crashes during gig / Play emergency mix on Ui16.
+Reboot and test VDJ/Serato.
+If crash again, transition to laptop #2.

-Serato freezes during gig / Play emergency mix on Ui16.
-Reboot and test Serato.
-If crash again, transitions to the backup laptop.
+VDJ/Serato freezes during gig / Play emergency mix on Ui16.
+Reboot and test VDJ/Serato.
+If crash again, transitions to laptop #2.

 Someone spills a drink on laptop / Immediately power off.
 Play emergency mix on Ui16.
-Transition to the second laptop.
+Transition to laptop #2.

 Laptop gets smashed into and falls during gig / Play emergency mix on Ui16.
-Transition to the second laptop.
+Transition to laptop #2.